projectsveltos/sveltos/docs/addons/clusterprofile.md

 For example, clusterprofile-a can depend on another *clusterprofile-b*.
 This implies that any Helm charts or raw YAML files associated with ClusterProfile A will not be deployed until all add-ons and applications specified in ClusterProfile B have been successfully provisioned.

+*dependsOn* also protects the reverse direction: clusterprofile-b's add-ons won't be undeployed from a cluster while clusterprofile-a still matches that cluster and still depends on it, regardless of which of the two ClusterProfiles is deleted first.
+See [Deletion Order](../deployment_order/depends_on.md#deletion-order) for details.

 !!! example "Example - spec.dependsOn"
     ```yaml hl_lines="7-8"
     ---